SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 5. In step2 folder you also have script_check_cross.sh for running the blast search (this is a slurm sbatch script), copy to the same folder.
 6. Run this sh file on slurm $ sbatch script_check_cross.sh, this script will generate filtered_results/filtered_results.txt

-The input file cleaned_sequences.fasta has been cleaned for prefix and poly A tail.
-The scripts for doing this part will be uploaded soon.

 ## Additional information provided by Ireen